migadu/alps/docs/cli.md

 **-debug**: enable debug logs and print IMAP network activity

+**-login-key**: supply a secret key to preserve logins over application restart.

 **-h**, **--help**: show help message and exit

 # SIGNALS

 **SIGUSR1**: reloads templates and Lua plugins

+# LOGIN-KEY

+A login key can be used to preserve user sessions over application restarts if the user has selected 'remember me' on the login page.
+A key can be generated by running `go run github.com/fernet/fernet-go/cmd/fernet-keygen`

 [RFC 6186]: https://tools.ietf.org/html/rfc6186